Ahmadkhojaev/Ahmadkhojaev/README.md

 # Hi there, I'm Abboskhon 👋

 > A software engineer building awesome web back/front stuff using .NET tech-stack at `Ilmhub`.
-A loving son to a loving mother.
+A loving son to a loving mother .
 <br/><br/><br/>
 <p align="end">
 <a href="https://dev.to/ahmadkhojaev"><img alt="Dev.to" src="https://img.shields.io/badge/Dev.to-gray?style=flat-square&logo=dev-to"></a>